gcr07/Azure-AZ900/README.md

 An Azure region is an area within a geography containing one or more datacenters.
 Each Azure region is paired with another region within the same geography (with the exception of Brazil South which is paired with a region outside its geography), together making a regional pair.

+# Azure App Service

+This platform as a service (PaaS) environment allows you to focus on the website and API logic while Azure handles the infrastructure to run and scale your web applications.

+# Cuando usar contenedores o Kubernetes ¿?

+While virtual machines are an excellent way to reduce costs versus the investments that are necessary for physical hardware, they're still limited to a single operating system per virtual machine.
+If you want to run multiple instances of an application on a single host machine, containers are an excellent choice.

+Containers are a virtualization environment.
+Much like running multiple virtual machines on a single physical host, you can run multiple containers on a single physical or virtual host.
+Unlike virtual machines, you don't manage the operating system for a container.
+Virtual machines appear to be an instance of an operating system that you can connect to and manage, but containers are lightweight and designed to be created, scaled out, and stopped dynamically.
+While it's possible to create and deploy virtual machines as application demand increases, containers are designed to allow you to respond to changes on demand.
+With containers, you can quickly restart in case of a crash or hardware interruption.
+One of the most popular container engines is Docker, which is supported by Azure.

+Containers are managed through a container orchestrator, which can start, stop, and scale out application instances as needed.
+There are two ways to manage both Docker and Microsoft-based containers in Azure: Azure Container Instances and Azure Kubernetes Service (AKS).

+## Azure Container Instances

+Azure Container Instances offers the fastest and simplest way to run a container in Azure without having to manage any virtual machines or adopt any additional services.
+It's a platform as a service (PaaS) offering that allows you to upload your containers, which it runs for you.

+## Azure Kubernetes Service

+The task of automating, managing, and interacting with a large number of containers is known as orchestration.
+Azure Kubernetes Service is a complete orchestration service for containers with distributed architectures and large volumes of containers.